 Increasing the Body of Knowledge for Cross-Jurisdictional Sharing in Public Health

 In addition to funding, Center staff will provide technical assistance tailored to each grantee’s needs.
-Grantees are expected to share the progress of their efforts during the project period, share results and lessons learned at the end of the project period, and share longer-term activities and results 12 months after the project period ends.
+Grantees are expected to share the progress of their efforts during the project period, share results and lessons learned at the end of the project period and share longer-term activities and results 12 months after the project period ends.

-- Specific CJS arrangement
+- Specific CJS arrangement, or

-- Use of CJS as a systems change tool
+- Use of CJS as a systems change tool.

 Please note: This grant opportunity is not intended to support “as-needed” types of CJS arrangements (see Spectrum of Cross-Jurisdictional Sharing Arrangements); rather, it is focused on CJS models that involve sharing of capacity, services and programs operating on an on-going basis.
 Also, the grant will not support the initial exploration of a CJS arrangement (i.e., efforts to determine conceptual feasibility); rather, applicants must seek to plan, implement or improve a CJS arrangement.
 Finally, successful applicants are eligible to receive just one award.